Cervical Smears, Breast Screening, Pregnancy

 Didn’t plan on having a baby?

-Further information for those considering abortion
+Further information for those considering termination.

 Our medical staff are experienced in providing a range of contraception choices, too.
 Some of them are free.
 Just come and talk to us about whatever is on your mind.